 . . .

-One of my binders is entitled “Battle for the Truth.”
-Jonathan (Yoni) Netanayahu was another character cast from the same mold as Pat Tillman.
+Aside: Jonathan (Yoni) Netanayahu was another character cast from the same mold as Pat Tillman.
 When I first learned of Pat the iconoclast (vs the media icon), I was immediately reminded of Yoni.
 Although they were separated by 27 years, both were charismatic individuals driven who lived and died with intensity and integrity.
 Both Achilles-like and “slain in the high places.”
 The similarities, despite the obvious differences, between their stories is eerie.
 Ironically, Yoni truly died heroically, killed while saving hostages at Entebbe.
 But it would have been embarrassing to mention that he died because the mission went FUBAR and that there were friendly fire deaths, so the IDF told the story he was shot in the back by a stray burst of fire.

 Subscribe to: